Beaupré Performing Arts Center: History

 In the first few years, Beaupré was opened to girls ages 10 to 16.
 It then moved to accepting ages 9 to 17 for the duration.
 The 9 to 10-year-olds were called Juniors, the 11 to 12-year-olds were Tweens, and the 13 to 17-year-old were Seniors.
-Tweens and Seniors majored in Dance, Drama or Art, while Juniors had a general program including all types of classes.
+Tweens and Seniors majored in dance, Drama or Art, while Juniors had a general program including all types of classes.
 A summer at Beaupré included classes 6 days a week with Sundays left as a day of rest.
 Classes were offered for beginner, intermediate and advanced levels of technique in Ballet, Modern, Ethnic Dance, and eventually Jazz.
 Drama, Chorus, Art, Swimming, Tennis, Archery, and off-site Horseback Riding were included for many years.

 The Stockbridge property would house approximately 85 students, 10 counselors, and 10 faculty members.
 In 1963 new construction went underway to build an additional dance studio (Studio II) a stunning new theater (Charlmyr - named after Lois’ father Charles and mother Myra), a new small dorm (Puck) and a 3 bed/2 bath home for the Norths to reside in during the summer.

-After the close of the summer of 1965, Stanley North passed away from bone cancer.
+After the close of the summer of 1965, Stanley North died from bone cancer.
 A Stanley tree was planted on the property in the summer of 1966 in his memory.
 Lois North continued to run Beaupré on her own for the next 15 years.
 During the summer of 1980, there was a fire in Puck dormitory, caused by an overfilled propane tank.
 No one was injured but the situation concerned Lois and she decided that it was time to retire.
 Beaupré was run by Lois North for 25 years and many alumni declare that it changed their lives forever.